 John began life at a very young age and thankfully has never grown up.
 He wanted to be an architect, but the prospect of attending college for six years to earn a Masters degree only to end up drawing stairwells in obscurity for several years convinced him his future lay elsewhere.
 He considered obtaining a degree in History (since there was markedly less of it to learn that many years ago), but he soon discovered the unrivaled joy of waiting in line for a turn to produce hanging chads in Hollerith cards using an IBM 029 card punch machine.
 One thing led to another and somehow (no one has ever disclosed the story publicly) John ended up with a degree in Computer Science.

 He has used PowerBuilder since version 4 (1995) and developed a passion for it once he finally understood the difference between a DataWindow Control, a DataWindow Object, the DataObject property and DataWindowObjects.
-John is a Certified PowerBuilder Developer and has worked on a wide range of applications in a variety of fields, mostly in the telecommunications and energy industries and almost exclusively using Sybase Adaptive Server Enterprise and SQL Server databases.
+John is a past Certified PowerBuilder Developer and has worked on a wide range of applications in a variety of fields, mostly in the telecommunications and energy industries and almost exclusively using Microsoft SQL Server and Sybase Adaptive Server Enterprise databases.
 Since 2010 John has been part of the Development and Support teams at Sisu Group, Inc.